BrossTeam/DataProcessingTask-01/README.md

 Hi, welcome to this quick one hour task, this is the first step in our collaboration and fun.
-If you complete this you will unlock further tasks with a much higher prise.
+If you complete this you will unlock further tasks with a much higher prize.
 This is also the first step to getting familiar with our new code base.
 Are you up for the challenge